cosmelab/dna-barcoding-analysis/README.md

 ---

-## 🌐 Documentation Website

-A comprehensive documentation website is planned for future release, which will include:
-- Interactive setup guides
-- Step-by-step tutorials with screenshots
-- Detailed module documentation
-- Video walkthroughs
-- FAQ and troubleshooting guides

-For now, this README and the in-repo documentation provide everything you need to complete the analysis.

----

 ## 🔧 Running Individual Modules

 The pipeline has 5 modules that **must run sequentially** (each depends on the previous output):